 We were sent a 1080 Ti Founders edition for review, which means that this is the purest Nvidia experience that it possibly can be, think of the Founders edition as the vanilla version of Android, without the OEM skins and modifications, as it was meant to be.

 One look at the card and you would not mistake this for a sleek, understated piece of technology.
-It’s meant to be loud and boisterous and it is, it’s huge, taking up nearly a quarter of the motherboard, with a premium grey design, a new single fan cooling solution and Geforce GTX LED to the side that lights up when powered on, you may want to use a transparent case with this one.
+It’s meant to be loud and boisterous and it is, it’s huge, taking up nearly a quarter of the motherboard, with a premium grey design, a new single fan cooling solution and

 I tested the card on a rig that a normal, budget conscious Indian gamer would buy.
 My rig consisted of an intel i5 7500 that comes with a stock clock of 3.4 GHz, a pair of Corsair’s Vengeance LPX 8GB DDR 4 memory clocked at 2133 MHz, MSI’s Z270-A Pro motherboard, Corsair’s TX 850 PSU, Kingston 64 GB SSD, Western Digital Caviar Black 7200rpm 1TB HDD and of course the 1080 Ti.